Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications: Open Issues

 \subsubsection{Computational Overhead}

 Diffusion models involve iterative denoising procedures with hundreds of steps, which can be prohibitively expensive for latency-sensitive applications such as immersive media streaming, autonomous driving, and multi-agent coordination.
 Although recent advances discussed in Section~\ref{sec:efficient} have reduced sampling steps, further acceleration, particularly under strict resource budgets, remains crucial.
+As profiled in Table~\ref{tab:efficiency}, even aggressively accelerated single-step generators combined with model quantization achieve end-to-end latencies on the order of hundreds of milliseconds, which suffices for eMBB applications but falls well short of the sub-1\,ms requirement imposed by URLLC~\cite{wang2025semantic, lu2025generative}.
+Bridging this gap likely requires a paradigm shift beyond conventional iterative denoising, such as amortized single-pass generators that distill diffusion priors into feed-forward networks~\cite{yin2024one}, or hardware-software co-design with dedicated neural processing units (NPUs) that parallelize the score evaluation pipeline.
+Until such breakthroughs materialize, diffusion-based semantic receivers should be regarded as complementary to, rather than replacements for, conventional low-latency decoding in safety-critical communication links.